GrandLamas/packets/README.md

 * 69420: Handshake-Packet

 ## Technical Stuff
-The transmitted packets have fixed structure:
+The via de.lama.packets.stream transmitted packets have fixed structure:
 1. **A char** which contains the type of the following data, if its a Packet is 'p' (1 byte)
 2. **A long** which contains the ID of the following packet (8 bytes)
 3. **An int** which contains the size of the incoming packet (4 bytes)